HelloEchoCS/ls_rb101/written_assessment_prep/terminologies_and_definitions.md

   break
 end
 ```
-On `line 1`, we are initializing the local variable `str` and assigning it to a string object with value "hello".
-On `line 3`, we are calling `loop` method and passing in `do...end` block as an argument.
-On `line 4`, we are reassigning local variable `str` to a new string object with value "world".
+On `line 1` the local variable `str` is initialized to a string object `hello`.
+On `line 3-6`, we are calling `loop` method and passing in a `do...end` block as an argument.
+The `do...end` block followed by a method invocation creates an inner scope for local variables.
+Inside the block, the local variable `str` is reassigned to a new string object `world`.
+This reassignment is possible because local variables initialized from the outer scope are accessible from the inner scope.
-On `line 5`, keyword `break` is used to break out of the loop.
 The code does not have an output and returns `nil`.

 ```ruby